sje30/schol2018/innovations.md

 significant, positive results, creates biases across published studies.
 However, there are several reasons for optimism that the nature of scientific publishing will improve.
-Here we outline some recent developments \points{R1a}*that we believe will improve the working environment and career prospects for life scientists*.
+Here we outline some recent developments that we believe will improve the working environment and career prospects for life scientists.